More and more people are beginning to realize the unique characteristics of Bitcoin that make it the soundest money ever created.

 In prehistoric times, people relied on barter to conduct their business.
 A caveman specializing in hunting deer would exchange his deer meat for some fruit collected by the neighboring tribe.

-People began exchanging salt, grains, weapons, cattle, tools, clothes, and practically everything else, based on their perception of the exchanged items’ comparative value.
-Soon, commodity-based financial systems, such as coffee and wheat, quickly became dependent on harvesting conditions which made it susceptible to severe inflationary cycles.
+People soon evolved into exchanging salt, grains, weapons, cattle, tools, clothes, and practically everything else, based on their perception of the exchanged items’ comparative value.

 However, in 1971, US President Richard Nixon decided to unpeg the dollar from gold, creating the world’s first free-floating fiat currency.